 b) Date the photo was taken

 c) Location of the photo, including city and state §

 - Attach one (1) photo and send it with details to: AuroraSummitMN@gmail.com

 - Check for a confirmation email to ensure the photo was received.
 If you do not receive a confirmation email, we do not have your photo.
 There may be significant delays in the response time.

-Our goal is to produce a stunning slideshow, with a limit of one photo per person.
+Our goal is to produce a stunning slideshow, with one photo per person.
 If not enough submissions are received on time, we may ask individuals or all participants to submit additional photos.

 * For best results, send a high-resolution, horizontal photo with no watermark.
 Vertical photos and panoramic photos are okay, but depending on the foreground of these photos, the quality of the final product varies in a standard video format.